 A Consumer Proposal is a solution that stops all interest and typically provides a significant reduction to the total amount you must repay.

-Is a consumer proposal better than bankruptcy?
+Is a Consumer Proposal in Toronto better than personal bankruptcy?

 Bankruptcy is the other Government-regulated, legally binding, formal debt solution option offered under the Bankruptcy and Insolvency Act.